Sounds like and odd tittle doesn’t it? Booking A Ski Trip For Non Skiers? But I know our boys would love a ski holiday. Jack can ski quite well.

 Chris and I on the other hand are not skiers, it all looks rather glamorous but I just know that we are more the chill out or explore type.

-So as the sun is shining and as us Brits like to think ahead and plan for alternative weather conditions, I thought I would explore what we could do on a ski holiday without actually skiing.
+So, as the sun is shining and as we Brits like to think ahead and plan for alternative weather conditions, I wanted to explore what we could do on all-inclusive ski holidays without actually skiing.

 You see I would love nothing more than to announce to the boys that they could ski for a week to their heart’s content.
 I would then sit in a dark room holding my breath!
 Our children have no fear!

 In many ways that is a wonderful gift.
 They will go into the world ready to succeed.
 In others ways it’s the stuff of parent nightmares.
 I am sure that no helicopter parent ever said I love the fact that my kids are fearless.